TartanLlama/tartanllama.github.io/_posts/2016-06-22-integral_variable.md

 Here is a high-level overview of how these counters work (all code is from Filip's blog):

-Our "buttons" are represented by functions.
-A function is "not pressed" when it is declared and "pressed" when it is defined.
+Our punch card cells are represented by functions.
+A function is "whole" when it is declared and "punched" when it is defined.

 {% highlight cpp %}
 template<size_type N>